transp-or/pedestrian-control-simulator/README.md

 ]
 ```
 # Running the simulation #
-The hub simulator is coded in Scala (https://www.scala-lang.org/) and the compilation/execution is managed by
+The pedestrian simulator is coded in Scala (https://www.scala-lang.org/) and the compilation/execution is managed by
 sbt (https://www.scala-sbt.org/).
 This combination makes the sharing of the code convient and the integration of packages
 simple thanks to the large database available at Maven (https://mvnrepository.com/).
 Therefore to be able to compile the
 hub-model one needs to install **scala** and **sbt**.

+One command line argument is required.
+This is the configuration file.
 ## Configuration file ##
 In order to configure the simulations, a config file is used.
 This means the code doesn't have to be re-compiled for
 different scenarios.
 The library used for parsing the config file can be found here (https://github.com/lightbend/config).
 It is automatically included thanks to the build file used by sbt.
 The syntax is that of "HOCON"
 (https://github.com/lightbend/config/blob/master/HOCON.md), a cleaned version of JSON.
 This configuration file must be
  passed as a command line argument to the program.
-There are five main categories, each of which have multiple parameters:
+There are four main categories, each of which have multiple parameters:

 * files: location of input files
 * sim: simulation parameters
 * output: selection of outputs to create
 * execution: parameters regarding the parallel execution
-* results-analysis: processing of the results

-The configuration file must be located in the following folder so that sbt can find it.
+The configuration files are located in the following folder:
 ```
 src/main/resources/
 ```